JohnGaltJD/Solo-Olympus/quick-start-guide.md

 - Celebrate financial milestones
 - Use the reason field to reinforce learning moments
 - Be consistent with labor rewards
+- Use the "Force Cloud Sync" if family members report seeing different data

 ### For Hermes (Children)
 - Check your dashboard regularly
 - Complete labors on time
 - Plan quests for things you really want
 - Watch your divine treasury grow through smart choices
+- If you don't see recent changes, ask Zeus to use "Force Cloud Sync"

+## Troubleshooting
+- **Different data on devices?** Ask Zeus to use the "Force Cloud Sync" button in Settings
+- **Changes not appearing?** Wait a few seconds for automatic synchronization
+- **Still having issues?** Make sure all devices are using the same family code
+- **Connection problems?** Check your internet connection and try again

 ## Need Help?
 - Look for the help icon (?) in each section for guidance